Valerski-Emilija/awesomeNetwork/README.md

 # awesomeNetwork
-This is my first project with symfony4.
+My first project with symfony4.
 It's a simple user's network application: users can signup with email, username and password, login, logout, create a user's profile with an avatar and a description of themselves, update or delete the profile, upload or delete a profile picture.